 [insert company name here] “pending sale”

 Pre-Interview Research Bottom Line

 To be the most prepared for your next home building or building materials job interview, take the time to thoroughly get to know the company and the interviewer using the pre-interview research tips above.
 Follow that with an in-depth list of questions that will serve two purposes.
 Your questions should show that you have a genuine interest in the opportunity and knowledge of the company.
 The questions should also be helpful to you in your decision-making process.

-In the end, the best questions speak to the unique characteristics of the company, help build rapport between you and the interviewer, and help further the dialogue.
+In the end, the best questions speak to the unique characteristics of the company, help build rapport between you and the interviewer, and help further the dialogue about your strengths.

 About MatchBuilt: MatchBuilt is an executive search firm that specializes in placing top talent with residential construction and building materials companies.

 View our jobs: You can view all of our current residential construction and building products job openings here.

 Partner with us: If you have an open role you are looking to fill, let’s schedule a private consultation today.